 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVAnd_the_men who not they_died they_were_struck in/on/at/with_tumors[fn][fn] and_went_up the_cry_for_help the_city the_heavens.
+OET-LV And_the_men who not they_died they_were_struck in/on/at/with_tumors[fn][fn] and_went_up the_cry_for_help the_city the_heavens.

 5:12 Variant note: ב/עפלים: (x-qere) ’בַּ/טְּחֹרִ֑ים’: lemma_b/2914 n_1 morph_HRd/Ncmpa id_09GVi בַּ/טְּחֹרִ֑ים